openharmony/docs/en/application-dev/dfx/hiappevent-watcher-mainthreadjank-events-ndk.md

 8. If the nolog version is used and the developer mode is disabled, the main thread checker will collect tracing data when a task times out.

 9. In DevEco Studio, click the **Run** button to run the application project.
-Click the **timeOut500** button twice consecutively to trigger a main thread jank event.
+Click the **timeOut350** button twice consecutively to trigger a main thread jank event. **The UID of the same application triggers the main thread jank event only once a day.**

 10. After the main thread jank event is reported, you can view the following event information in the **Log** window.